jGaboardi/pp2n/README.md

 Originally developed as the foundational method of Gaboardi (2019).

  * **Gaboardi, J. D.** (2019). *Populated Polygons to Networks: A Population-Centric Approach to Spatial Network Allocation*.
-Ph.
-D. dissertation, Florida State University.
+PhD dissertation, Florida State University.
 Available at [FSU DigiNole](http://fsu.digital.flvc.org/islandora/object/fsu%3A722525).

 ## What is the *pp2n* method?